 Pricing: Free Trial – Contact Sales

 Apigee is a cross-cloud API testing tool, allowing users to measure and test API performance, support, and build API using other editors like Swagger.
 Starting from February 2019, the latest version of Apigee gives users even more flexibility to manage their APIs with features such as Open API 3.0 support, TLS security, self-healing with apigee-monit, virtual host management improvements, and more software support.
 Recognized as one of the leaders in the Gartner Magic Quadrant 2019 for Full Lifecycle API Management in the fourth consecutive time, Apigee offers these benefits:

 - Allows the design monitor, deploy, and scale APIs

-- Identify performance issues by tracking API traffic, error rates, and response times
+- Recognizes performance issues by tracking API traffic, error rates, and response times.

-- Easily create API proxies from the Open API Specification and deploy them in the cloud
+- Smoothly creates API proxies from the Open API Specification and deploy them in the cloud.

 - Cloud, on-premise, or hybrid deployment model on a single code base

 - PCI, HIPAA, SOC2, and PII for apps and APIs

 - Apigee is purpose-built for digital business, and the data-rich mobile-driven APIs and apps that power it.